MikroElektronika/click_id/README.md

 <br>

 The property descriptors are used to pass named properties or named GPIOs to the host.
-The host system uses this information to properly configure specific click drivers by passing the properties and GPIO name.
+The host system uses this information to properly configure specific [Click Board™](https://www.mikroe.com/click-boards) drivers by passing the properties and GPIO name.
 There can be multiple instances of property descriptors per add-on board manifest.

 * length (1 byte)
 * id (1 byte)